- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 - Automatically create a restore point before uninstalling.

-Its interface is quite intuitive and modern, although to really enjoy all advanced features It is necessary to go through the Pro version.
+Its interface is quite intuitive and modern, although to enjoy all the advanced features you need to upgrade to the Pro version.

 Bulk Crap Uninstaller

-If you're looking for something free and very powerful, Bulk Crap Uninstaller It's an open-source gem.
-It stands out for its ability to run almost on autopilot: it can uninstall a bunch of programs in batches and then clean up all the leftover files without you having to intervene too much.
+If you're looking for something free and very powerful, Bulk Crap Uninstaller is an open-source gem.
+It stands out for its ability to work almost on autopilot: it can batch uninstall a bunch of programs and then clean up all the leftover files without much intervention from you.

-It is ideal for heavily loaded equipment or for mass cleanings of work or home computers where years of obsolete software have accumulated.
-However, it's advisable to review the list before approving it to avoid surprises.
+It's ideal for heavily loaded systems or for large-scale cleanups on work or home computers where years of unused software have accumulated.
+However, it's advisable to review the list before proceeding to avoid any surprises.

 Other complementary cleaners and optimizers